isomerpages/moe-punggolgreenpri/_our-people/Our Pride and Joy/Compliments by Key Stakeholders.md

 Your team members have put their hands together to provide a conducive & comfortable learning environment for our children.
 Once again, thank you to Punggol Green Primary School.<br><br>

-Mdm Ling, Mother of Nicole Koh<br><br>
+Mdm Ling, Mother of Nicole Koh<br><br><br>

 <b>To Mr Desmond Tay</b><br>
 Dear Mr Tay,<br><br>

 Thank you for a great year!
 I want to express my sincere gratitude for all the efforts you have taken during this academic year.
 Alya enjoyed each and every class of yours and always look forward to go to school everyday.
 I really appreciate the way in which you helped her learn English and Science by making the lesson innovative.
 You not only helped her in getting good scores in English but also in developing a keen liking for both subject.
 I also thank you for encouraging her to participate in class activities she thoroughly enjoyed.
-I thank you again for all the wonderful work you have done and wish you all the best for your future endeavours.<br><br>
+I thank you again for all the wonderful work you have done and wish you all the best for your future endeavours.<br><br><br>

 <b>To Mdm Siti Ramzah and Mrs Yap</b><br>
 I am Samuel Li Jian Fu, Evelin Li Yi Yin’s father from Primary 6 Responsibility.
 Evelin really enjoys the learning experiences she received this year.
 Her form teacher Mdm Siti Ramzah and co-form teacher Mrs Yap Shuen Yin are very responsible, caring and experienced teachers.
 Students from P6R calls Mdm Siti, “Mom Siti”.
 My child really likes her form teacher and co-form teacher.<br><br>